galiacheng/doc4azurewls/Azure Active Directory/docs/configure-ad-ds-ldap.md

 Note: You have to connect to ldap server successfully, then bind a user.
 Address of ldap server is ldaps.wls-security.com, port is 636, domain is wls-security.com.
 AD DS is only SSL access now.
-Pay attension to the user name, actually, we create user wlstest@yourtenant.com, just input the user name.
-Besides, the user must be belonging to the AAD DC Administrators group.
+Pay attension to the user name, actually, we create user `wlstest@yourtenant.com`, just input with user name `wlstest`.
+Besides, the user must be in the AAD DC Administrators group.
   ![Secure LDAP](images/secure-adds-ldap.PNG)

 * Use Apache Directory Studio